feedback

 What's New

 Along with pages being regularly updated to reflect the new data available in each Red List update, new pages, tools and functionality are added to The IUCN Red List website at any time throughout the year.
-The most recent updates and additions to the Red List website (version 2022-2) are listed below.
+The most recent updates and additions to the Red List website are listed below.

 For a list of previous updates and additions (since the start of 2020), click here.